The Gaussian Latent Machine: Efficient Prior and Posterior Sampling for Inverse Problems: Preliminaries

-has full column rank, the distribution of the random variable defined by the projection $X \ceq P_{N^\perp} \bar{X}$ admits the density $\fx$ on $N^\perp$. \end{proposition}

-\begin{remark} To the best of our knowledge, \Cref{prop:smart_tie_breaking_works_too} is a novel result.
+has full rank, the distribution of the random variable defined by the projection $X \ceq P_{N^\perp} \bar{X}$ admits the density $\fx$ on $N^\perp$. \end{proposition} \begin{proof} See \cref{proof:smart_tie_breaking_works_too}. \end{proof} \begin{remark} To the best of our knowledge, \Cref{prop:smart_tie_breaking_works_too} is a novel result.
 However, we decided to place it in this section to not distract from the main results in \Cref{sec:approach}. \end{remark} \begin{remark} \Cref{prop:smart_tie_breaking_works_too} is a generalization of the example in \Cref{remark_tie_breaking_sufficient}. \end{remark} \begin{remark} \Cref{prop:smart_tie_breaking_works_too} trivially implies that the direct sampling algorithms proposed in~\cite{Bohra:2023} can also be used to sample from improper pairwise chain priors.
 These algorithms were derived by discretizing Lévy processes, which leads to an improper pairwise chain prior augmented by an initial condition.
 The augmentation ensures that the model is proper on the entire space, but since it also satisfies the assumptions from \Cref{prop:smart_tie_breaking_works_too} it follows that resulting model produces correct samples from the improper prior as well. \end{remark} In other words, the condition in \Cref{prop:tie_breaking_works} necessitates that the $r$ appended rows form a basis of $\ker(K)$, whereas the condition in \Cref{prop:smart_tie_breaking_works_too} shows that it suffices to pick them such that they are linearly independent from the rows of $K$ and together with the rows of $K$ span the entire space $\R^n$.
 Depending on the particular form of an improper~\eqref{def_poe} model, it might be easier to produce one or the other for model extension purposes.